openclimatefix/analysis-dashboard/README.md

 ### main_india.py

-`main_india.py` contains functions for the `home page` of the app, which focuses on MAE for the OCF `Quartz Emnergy` forecast.
+`main_india.py` contains functions for the `home page` of the app, which focuses on MAE for the OCF `Quartz Energy` forecast.

 ### forecast.py